Alik Griffin

 Contrast / Micro Contrast / Rendering

-Overall, rendering and color is really nice and this is what makes this lens so impressive.
+Overall, the rendering and color are nice, which makes this lens so impressive.

 Fujinon 16mm Straight Out Of Camera Raw Samples